IOBYTE/kn5toac/README.md

 Problems
 --------

 The cars require multiple layers of textures to render properly and AC3D only supports a single texture.
-I'm selecting the first texture which doesn't work well when that texture is transparent because that surface becomes transparent.

 Build with CMake on Windows
 ---------------------------